-Iddo Gal is a Senior Lecturer and past-Chair, Dept. of Human Services, University of Haifa, Israel.
+Iddo Gal is an Associate Professor and past-Chair, Dept. of Human Services, University of Haifa, Israel.
 His interests focus on two fields: development, improvement and assessment of adult numeracy and statistical literacy skills and related adult functional competencies; and management of service processes and interactions with service recipients, in particular empowerment of frontline workers and of clients of service organizations in all sectors of society.
 Iddo has BA degrees in Psychology and in Educational Sciences, Tel-Aviv University; MA in Personnel/Counseling Psychology; Tel-Aviv University; and a PhD in Cognitive Psychology, University of Pennsylvania (Philadelphia, USA).

 Iddo has extensive experience in international collaborative work and enjoys multidisciplinary interests.
-He is currently the President of the International Association for Statistical Education (IASE), where he previously served as President-Elect and Vice-President, and was Editor of the Statistics Education Research Journal (2004-2008).
-Iddo was Chair of the Numeracy Expert Group for OECD's Study of Adult skills (PIAAC), from 2008 to 2013, and prior to that, led the Numeracy Team of the Adult Literacy and Lifeskills Survey (ALL), as part of which he worked on the development of conceptual frameworks and tools for assessment regarding adult numeracy and statistical literacy competencies.
+He is Past- President of the International Association for Statistical Education (IASE), where he previously served as President and Vice-President, and was Editor of the Statistics Education Research Journal (2004-2008).
+Iddo was Chair of the Numeracy Expert Group for OECD's Study of Adult skills (PIAAC), from 2008 to 2013, and prior to that, co-led the Numeracy Team of the Adult Literacy and Lifeskills Survey (ALL), as part of which he worked on the development of conceptual frameworks and tools for assessment regarding adult numeracy and statistical literacy competencies.
 Earlier, from 1991 to 1995, he directed the Numeracy Project at the National Center on Adult Literacy, University of Pennsylvania, USA, where he still serves as Special Senior Advisor for Literacy/Numeracy Assessment.
+Presently, he is the facilitator of the Numeracy Expert Group appointed by UNESCO to develop an assessment and reporting scheme for Indicator 4.6.1 on adult numeracy as part of the U.N Sustainable Development Goals, and also a consultant to the Power In Numbers initiative of the U.S. Department of Education's Office on Continuing and Adult Education.

-Iddo is a Consulting Editor of the Journal of Disability Policy Studies, an honorary Senior Lecturer at the University of KwaZulu-Natal, Durban, South Africa, and a member of an OECD Expert Group on skills use and skills mismatch which is designing some of the assessment tools in the next cycle of PIAAC, the OECD Survey of Adult Skills.
-Since 2015 he is also a member of ProCivicStat, a 3-year strategic partnership of the Universities of Durham (UK), Haifa (Israel), Ludwigsburg (Germany), Paderborn (germany), Porto (Portugal) and Szeged (Hungary), funded by the ERASMUS+ program of the European Commission.
+Iddo is a Consulting Editor of the Journal of Disability Policy Studies, and an Associate Editor of the Journal Numeracy, and an honorary Senior Lecturer at the University of KwaZulu-Natal, Durban, South Africa.
+He is a member of an OECD Expert Group on skills use and skills mismatch which is designing some of the assessment tools in the next cycle of PIAAC, the OECD Survey of Adult Skills.
+Between 2015-2018 he was a partner in ProCivicStat, a 3-year strategic partnership of the Universities of Durham (UK), Haifa (Israel), Ludwigsburg (Germany), Paderborn (germany), Porto (Portugal) and Szeged (Hungary), funded by the ERASMUS+ program of the European Commission.
 PCS aims to contribute to the preparation of young people in Europe and beyond for responsible citizenship, in terms of their ability to be aware of and understand "Civic Statistics", i.e. statistics and quantitative evidence about key social phenomena.
-More details about PCS can be found here: http://community.dur.ac.uk/procivic.stat.
+More details about PCS can be found here: http://www.procivicstat.org

 Recent academic and professional roles